ceh-2000/ABM/project1.md

 uas <- st_union(inside_polys_filtered, subpolys_filtered)
 urban_areas <- st_cast(uas, "POLYGON")
 ```
-Then, I want to join the inner-filtered and outer-filtered polygons to create a group of polygons corresponding to urban areas.
+Then, I join the inner-filtered and outer-filtered polygons to create a group of polygons corresponding to urban areas.
 ![Pigg's Peak Image](images/urban_areas.png)

-Finally, I recolor our de factor urban area settlements based on population size and list the density for each settlement.
+Finally, I recolor the de factor urban area settlements based on population size and list the density for each settlement.
 ![Pigg's Peak Image](images/urban_areas_plot.png)

 [Here](scripts/DefactoDescriptionSwaziland.R) is the code.